Chris Carpenter: Cy Young Award winner (2005)

-With 13 wins before the All-Star break, Carpenter became just the third Cardinal pitcher ever to achieve the feat, following Joaquín Andújar in 1984 and 1985, and Kent Bottenfield in 1999.
-He was picked to start an All-Star Game at Comerica Park in Detroit, the first Cardinal pitcher in 32 years since Rick Wise to do so.
+With 13 wins before the All-Star break, Carpenter became just the third Cardinals pitcher ever to achieve the feat, following Joaquín Andújar in 1984 and 1985, and Kent Bottenfield in 1999.
+He was picked to start an All-Star Game at Comerica Park in Detroit, the first Cardinals pitcher in 32 years since Rick Wise to do so.
 He pitched one scoreless inning.
 On another occasion facing Clemens on July 17, Carpenter struck out nine Astros while giving up just three hits and no walks as St. Louis won, 3–0.
 It was his sixth consecutive start allowing one or no runs.
 He yielded five earned runs over 40 2/3 innings in July for a 1.11 July ERA (second in MLB), 33 strikeouts, seven walks and 24 hits, and one home run.
 Carpenter became the first Cardinals pitcher since Andújar in 1985 to record 15 wins before August 1.
 Carpenter's August resulted in a 4–0 record, 2.17 ERA, 38 strikeouts and six walks in six starts.
 On September 3, he won a complete game in Houston to become the majors' first 20-game winner.
 It was his 28th start, making him the fastest Cardinal to win 20 since Dizzy Dean in his 23rd start in 1934.
 With a 2–0 record, 1.69 ERA, 13 strikeouts and 16 2/3 innings, Carpenter won his first NL Player of the Week Award for the week ending September 4.
 On September 23, the Cardinals' streak of winning 17 consecutive starts by Carpenter ended with a 9–6 loss to Milwaukee.